-Rescue crews search for off-duty firefighter who went missing in the Detroit River
+Rescue crews recover body of off-duty firefighter who went missing in the Detroit River

+(CNN)The body of off-duty firefighter Sgt.
+Sivad Johnson has been recovered by Detroit police and fire divers, according to a tweet from the Michigan State Police for the Metro Detroit region.

+Units are clearing the scene and the state police will not be providing any further updates, the state police said.

-(CNN)Police and firefighters in Detroit are searching for a first responder who went missing Friday after attempting to rescue swimmers in distress, Deputy Fire Commissioner Dave Fornell tells CNN.
+Johnson went missing Friday after attempting to rescue swimmers in distress, Deputy Fire Commissioner Dave Fornell tells CNN.

 Sgt.
 Sivad Johnson, a 26-year veteran Detroit firefighter who was off duty and with his 10-year-old daughter, jumped into the Detroit River near Belle Isle after three girls signaled they were having trouble swimming, Fornell said.